 Having a reputation for being a late payer causes countless difficulties.
 Hence, it is in the best interest of the company to ensure that its average credit received period is consistent with the industry average.

-Average period of credit received is calculated as follows if the answer is sought in months:
+Average period of credit received is calculated as follows (for an answer in months):

 - Creditors: $500,000

 - Net purchases: $3,660,000

 Required: Calculate the average period of credit received.